fene20/memory-game/README.md

 - The game has two major events:
 1/ Pressing the Run Game button which generates the game sequence.
 2/ Pressing the boxes to enter the player sequence.
 - The player sequence could not run before the game sequence.
-A Lock Out was added to the code so that when the game sequence was run it prevented the user from entering the player sequence until the code was ready - the game sequence of squares had been output.
+A Lock Out was added to the code so that when the game sequence was run it prevented the user from entering the player sequence until the code was ready, i.e. until after the game sequence of squares had been output.

 Unnecessary game noise can be annoying in a household and distracting in e.g. a car.
 So to support the game use in these situations it must be quiet.
 - Audio feedback was purposefully not added to the game.